tonysu17/Dynamic-Causal-Effects/README.md

 # Estimating Dynamic Causal Effects Using an Approximated Bayesian LSTM

-This repository contains the code and methodologies developed in collaboration with **Tony Su** and **Raad Khraishi** (UCL Institute of Finance and Technology, and Data AI Innovation Lead at NatWest).
+This repository contains the code and methodologies developed in collaboration with **Tony Su** and **Raad Khraishi** (University College London, and Data AI Innovation Lead at NatWest).
 The project leverages an **approximated Bayesian Long Short-Term Memory (LSTM)** network to estimate dynamic causal effects of policies or shocks over time, with a focus on counterfactual scenario analysis and uncertainty quantification.

 ---